vuongducphuong/documentation/content/applications/general/reporting.rst

 edit it, click :guilabel:`Measures` and choose one or, only for pivots, multiple measures.

 .. note::
-   When you select a measure, Odoo aggregates the values recorded on that field for the filtered records.
+   When you select a measure, Leansoft aggregates the values recorded on that field for the filtered records.
 Only numerical fields (:ref:`integer <studio/fields/simple-fields/integer>`, :ref:`decimal <studio/fields/simple-fields/decimal>`, :ref:`monetary
    <studio/fields/simple-fields/monetary>`) can be measured.
 In addition, the :guilabel:`Count`